cpe200-158-sec2/week-3/Lab/Lab301/README.md

 ## Question?
 1. Is the number of Fraction objects equal to the 'new' keywords used in the 'main' methods?
 How come?

+Ans :	No, because they are some fractions that can be made other ways i.e. Fraction r4 and r5.
+		As a result they can be more or equal Fraction objects than the 'new' keywords used.

 2. Are the result, r3 and r7, in case#1 and case#2 the same?
 Why?

+Ans :	Yes, In case 1 r7 a new fraction is created and has value as R3, In case 2 R7 is copied from r3 so they still have the same value (results).

 ## Expected Output: